-Shailene Woodley and Aaron Rodgers Are "Soul Mates" While Exploring Hawaii With Miles Teller in New Pics - E!
+Shailene Woodley and Aaron Rodgers Are "Soul Mates" While Exploring Hawaii With Miles Teller in New Video - E!
 Online

 The images show the four of them on a hike alongside gorgeous natural pools, with a number of waterfalls in view.
 In one video, Keleigh can be seen jumping off a ledge into the water below.

-A group shot shows Aaron, 37, and Shailene, 29, with their arms around each other, while the Big Little Lies actress has her other arm around Miles, her co-star from the dramedy Spectacular Now and the Divergent film series.
+A group shot shows Aaron, 37, and Shailene, 29, with their arms around each other, while the Big Little Lies actress has her other arm around Miles, her co-star from the dramedy The Spectacular Now and the Divergent film series.
 Miles, 34, and Keleigh, 28, are also cuddling in the pic, with all four of them smiling broadly.

 Shailene and Aaron haven't shared moments from the trip to their own social media accounts.
 However, Keleigh and Miles appear to have been in Hawaii for a number of days, as Keleigh posted photos last week of herself and her husband of nearly two years at the tropical destination.